MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbar-class.md

  Puntatore a un messaggio.

 ### <a name="return-value"></a>Valore restituito
- `TRUE` Se il messaggio è stato elaborato dalla barra multifunzione; in caso contrario `FALSE`.
+ TRUE se il messaggio è stato elaborato dalla barra multifunzione; in caso contrario, FALSE.

 ### <a name="remarks"></a>Note